Angel-ML/angel/Community.md

 Welcome to the Angel community!
-This COMMUNITY.md explains where to get help, and different ways to be part of the community.
+This document explains where to get help, and different ways to be part of the community.

 The Angel project community comprises a group of core committer and a sub-group that forms the Technical Steering Committee (the “TSC”) which governs the project.